Cuisine of Basilicata: Oils

-In the cuisine of Basilicata important and essential element is the oil, present in almost all regional dishes.
+In the cuisine of Basilicata, an important and essential element is the oil, present in almost all regional dishes.
 In fact, in Basilicata, the olive tree covers over 85% of the cultivated area.
 The areas with higher production are Vulture-Melfese, low Val d'Agri and low Collina materana.

 The most common quality of olives in this region is the Ogliarola del Vulture (also called Ogliarola di Melfi or Rapollese) and Majatica di Ferrandina.
 The oil produced is mainly extra-virgin olive oil, but virgin olive oil is also produced.
 The predominant color of the oil is golden yellow with green reflections.